rabbitmq/rabbitmq-website/site/mqtt.md

 Messages published to MQTT topics are routed by an AMQP 0.9.1 topic exchange.
 MQTT subscribers consume from queues bound to the topic exchange.

 The MQTT plugin creates a dedicated queue per MQTT subscriber.
-To be more precise, there could be 0, 1, or 2 queues per MQTT connection:
+To be more precise, there could be 0, 1, or 2 queues per MQTT session:

-* There are 0 queues for an MQTT connection if the MQTT client never sends a [SUBSCRIBE](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901161) packet.
+* There are 0 queues for an MQTT session if the MQTT client never sends a [SUBSCRIBE](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901161) packet.
 The MQTT client is only publishing messages.
-* There is 1 queue for an MQTT connection if the MQTT client creates one or multiple subscriptions with the same QoS level.
+* There is 1 queue for an MQTT session if the MQTT client creates one or multiple subscriptions with the same QoS level.
-* There are 2 queues for an MQTT connection if the MQTT client creates subscriptions with both QoS levels: QoS 0 and QoS 1.
+* There are 2 queues for an MQTT session if the MQTT client creates subscriptions with both QoS levels: QoS 0 and QoS 1.

 When listing queues you will observe the queue naming pattern `mqtt-subscription-<MQTT client ID>qos[0|1]` where `<MQTT client ID>` is the MQTT [client identifier](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901059) and `[0|1]` is either `0` for a QoS 0 subscription or `1` for a QoS 1 subscription.
 Having a separate queue per MQTT subscriber allows every MQTT subscriber to receive its own copy of the application message.